playbenny/benny_manual/docs/blockipedia.md

 - You can also choose how it behaves when a new pattern is selected. the default is to keep the playhead where it was and just carry on reading from the new pattern, but you can also have it reset the playhead to the start point in the new pattern, and optionally to quantise that. to make this step sequencer act like a clip in ableton live use the quantise to bar setting.

+- use scroll / shift+scroll on the editor pane to pan around. scroll on the rulers also works, and ctrl scroll on the rulers zooms in and out in either direction.

 ### seq.note.tracker
 - note tracker. each voice is a monophonic channel of midi notes, add more voices for more polyphony.